 (c) If no gutter exists, the minimum bike lane width shall be 1.2 m.
 With a normal 600 mm gutter, the minimum bike lane width shall be 1.5 m.
 The intent is to provide a minimum 1.2 m wide bike lane, but with at least 0.9 m between the traffic lane and the longitudinal joint at the concrete gutter, since the gutter reduces the effective width of the bike lane for two reasons.
 First, the longitudinal joint may not always be smooth, and may be difficult to ride along.
 Secondly, the gutter does not provide a suitable surface for bicycle travel.
 Where gutters are wide (say, 1.2 m), an additional 0.9 m must be provided because bicyclists should not be expected to ride in the gutter.
-Wherever possible, the width of bike lanes can also serve as emergency parking areas for disabled vehicles.
+Wherever possible, the width of bike lanes should be increased to 1.8 m to 2.4 m to provide for greater safety.
+2.4 m bike lanes can also serve as emergency parking areas for disabled vehicles.